Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

 \subsection{Time-Embedded Keyframes Optimization to Jointly Solve for Sequential Transition Constraints}

-Having broken down the original formulation \eqref{eq:rearrangement} into a sequence of limited horizon problems \eqref{eq:our_rearrangement}, we need a robust algorithm to solve \eqref{eq:our_rearrangement} in each step.
-Due to the non-convexity of the problem, not only with respect to collision avoidance, but especially also with respect to the manipulation constraints and time dependence, we combine nonlinear optimization with a sampling-based planner to find solutions to \eqref{eq:our_rearrangement}.
-The optimization problem, described in the following, which we call the \textit{keyframes problem}, first solves for configurations at the transition between two task assignment states, while the motion planner, described in \cref{sec:planning}, iteratively finds paths between the keyframes.
+\Cref{eq:our_rearrangement} is nonconvex due to collision avoidance, manipulation constraints, the time-embedding, and the discrete action-sequence.
+To robustly find \emph{feasible} solutions to \cref{eq:our_rearrangement}, we combine a search for a valid sequence with nonlinear optimization and a sampling-based planner.
+The optimizer solves for configurations at the transition between two task assignment states, while the motion planner, described in \cref{sec:planning}, iteratively finds paths between the keyframes.